AmoghParulekar2003/A2Z_DSA/1.3_STL/README.md

 it.second();  //iterator's 2nd element (value)
 </pre>
 Data is stored in (key, value) pair where key is unique and in sorted order like set.

+# Unordered maps and Multimaps
+They are like multisets and unordered sets but for maps.

+# Some important STL algorithms/functions
+1. Sort();             //sort an array/string
+2. builtin_popcount(); //returns number of set bits
+3. next_permutation(); //returns next dictionary permutation eg. 123 -> 132 -> 213...
+4. *max_element()  //returns the max element from an array